Germany

 Industry

-Electrification is key to decarbonising the industry sector: a central challenge is the relatively high electricity price in Germany.
-To alleviate the financial burden of the high price, in November 2023, the government reduced the electricity tax for the industry sector, lowering it from 1.537ct/kWh to the EU’s minimum rate of 0.05ct/kWh (Bundesregierung, 2023).
-The government has guaranteed this reduced rate through 2025 and, depending on the federal budget, may extend the reduction through 2028.
+Electrification is another key factor for decarbonising Germany’s industry sector.
+Relatively high electricity prices pose a major challenge to industrial electrification.
+To alleviate the financial burden of the high electricity prices, the previous government reduced the electricity tax for the industry sector at the end of 2023, lowering it from 1.537ct/kWh to the EU’s minimum rate of 0.05ct/kWh (Bundesregierung, 2023).
+The new government plans to retain the reduced tax rate (Bundesregierung, 2025).
+However, the coalition agreement does not specify for how long the government plans to extend the reduction.

 Transport